 *Disclosure: this post contains affiliate links to my favorite items in case you’re interested in finding for your own home.
 For full disclosure statement, go here.*

 Our home and front porch is nothing fancy, although we did get a new storm door this spring. lol.
 The house is slated to be painted soon and the gray will be gone.
 The gray is okay, but I’m really looking forward to a new look for the siding.
 Hopefully this fall when the weather cools off that project will be completed.
 It will be a medium taupe/gray color.

 Anyway, the Adirondack chairs got a good scrubbing and I added a couple of outdoor pillows for some color and comfort.
 My brother-in-law made these chairs for us a few years ago and we love them.

-I just got the old Radio Flyer wagon last week and am completely smitten.
-It was my dad's when he was a little boy and his eyes glisten when he talks about how much he used to ride in it.
-His uncle (my great uncle) completely restored it for him a couple of years ago and it's in perfect condition now.
+I just got the old red wagon last week and am completely smitten.
+It was my dad’s when he was a little boy and his eyes glisten when he talks about how much he used to ride in it.
+His uncle (my great uncle) completely restored it for him a couple of years ago and it’s in perfect condition now.

 On the table between the chairs, I put some succulents in and old metal file box and put a couple of old wooden croquet balls out for display.

 The tic-tac-toe adds another pop of color.
 The church birdhouse was made from old building materials.
 I bought it at a craft fair in Nashville about 10 years ago.
-And I got the tray from Decor Steals a couple of weeks ago and have already used it in a couple of different places.

 The purple and yellow look so happy together in that vibrant red wagon.
 I love walking up to this whenever I come home.